Skip to content

 Tuesday’s town hall was arranged around shoring up the “mom vote” for Trump and Vance.

 Women in Philly’s suburbs could play a key role in determining who wins the commonwealth in November.
-They helped power Biden’s 2020 victory in the state and have been an increasingly reliable voting group for Democrats after the overturn of federal protections for abortion rights in 2022.
+They helped power Biden’s 2020 victory in the state and have been an increasingly reliable voting group for Democrats after the overturning of federal protections for abortion rights in 2022.

 » READ MORE: Women in Philly’s suburbs are key to determining the 2024 election

 Despite Democrats’ focus on the issue, Vance didn’t discuss abortion once during the Tuesday event.
-Instead, he took questions from seven mothers who spoke before he came on stage about issues they said they’d encountered over the past four years.
+Instead, he took questions from seven mothers who spoke before he came on stage about issues they said they’d encountered over the last four years.

-In Bucks County, several school board members were elected in 2021 as a result of the so-called “parental rights” movement, and many of those same members were voted out in 2023 after facing criticism for book bans and pursuing policies targeting transgender students.
+In Bucks County, several school board members were elected in 2021 as a result of the so-called parental rights movement, and many of those same members were voted out in 2023 after facing criticism for book bans and pursuing policies targeting transgender students.

-The focus on parental rights, immigration and the economy resonated with the crowd of Philly-area Republican parents who gave Vance a warm reception.
+The focus on parental rights, immigration, and the economy resonated with the crowd of Philly-area Republican parents who gave Vance a warm reception.

-Similarly, Jennie Stokley, a 36-year-old teacher from Conshohocken, said Trump and Vance thought more about middle class families like hers.
+Similarly, Jennie Stokley, a 36-year-old teacher from Conshohocken, said Trump and Vance thought more about middle-class families like hers.

 “I think about my kids and what I want for them when they’re older, and I want them to have a better country than we have now,” she said.

 As he finished the town hall, Vance acknowledged that polls have persistently shown female voters preferring Democrats.
-He urged the several dozen attendees in the crowd at the Union League Liberty Hill, as well as those watching online to speak to their friends and neighbors who were uncomfortable voting for Trump.
+He urged the several dozen attendees in the crowd at the Union League Liberty Hill, as well as those watching online, to speak to their friends and neighbors who were uncomfortable voting for Trump.

 “Moms are the best ambassadors to say, ‘Look, don’t believe the lies that you’ve heard about these guys, vote for what’s in your best interest,’” he said.